conan-io/docs/reference/conanfile/tools/scm/git.rst

     def get_commit(self)

 Returns the current commit, with ``git rev-list HEAD -n 1 -- <folder>``.
-The latest commit is returned, irrespective of local not commmited changes.
+The latest commit is returned, irrespective of local not committed changes.

 get_remote_url()